PDF Download: Preservation Chicago’s 2021 Chicago 7 Most Endangered Booklet

 Neighborhoods: West Loop/ Wolf Point

-In the late 19th and early 20th century, Chicago’s Loop central business district was surrounded by a ring of fine-quality industrial buildings.
+In the late 19th and early 20th century, Chicago’s Loop central business district was surrounded by a ring of fine- quality industrial buildings.
 Often these loft buildings were of mill construction, and typically employed masonry construction on its exterior facades, with a heavy timber structure behind.
 This was later followed by fire-proof reinforced concrete construction methods, to accommodate the heavy loading required by many industrial uses of the era.
 These structures are often characterized by a brick façade and expansive windows to maximize natural light.
 Ceiling heights were tall, often ranging from 10 to 14 feet.
 They are typically low to mid-rise, often between three to seven stories and have a wide footprint.

 Ornament in industrial buildings is typically restrained for reasons of economy, but many exhibit a high level of architectural design.
 Pride of ownership likely contributed to the attractive design.
-These industrial buildings were typically owned and built by the business owner and as such, the buildings came to represent the company to visitors including customers, vendors, and professionals.
+These industrial buildings were typically owned and built by the business owner and as such, the buildings served to represent the company to visitors including customers, vendors, and professionals.
 Additionally, these buildings served as collateral for business loans to support growth.
 As a result, many of Chicago’s finest architects were commissioned to design these buildings.

 Henry J. Schlacks is best known for designing some of Chicago’s most beautiful Roman Catholic churches.
-Certainly, there were vast differences between designing religious buildings and an industrial building.
 When he was hired in 1902 to design a new factory and headquarters for the Tyler & Hippach Glass Company Building, Schlacks applied his architectural brilliance to this very different genre and focused on material, massing, and composition.
-The results were an impressive building and an outstanding example of the “Chicago School or the Chicago Commercial style.”
+The result was an impressive building and an outstanding example of the “Chicago School” or the “Chicago Commercial style.”

 The same design elements that were so important to industrial users in the late 19th century, including wide, open floor plans, expansive windows to maximize natural light, tall ceilings, and fireproof construction are many of the same design elements that are important to contemporary residential developers and residents.
 This helps to explain the success and desirability of many of the Chicago School Industrial buildings that have been converted to condos or apartments.